-The goal of 100% Winterville is the just and equitable conversion of the City of Winterville to 100% clean renewable energy.
-The first project is the installation of a solar array on the roof of the Marigold Auditorium.
-This solar array helps offset power consumption at the Community Center and the Marigold Auditorium.
-It also charges a battery system at the Community Center that can be used in the event of a power outage.
-This is important because the Community Center serves as our emergency shelter.
+The first project was the installation of a solar array on the roof of the Marigold Auditorium.
+This solar array helps offset power consumption at the Cultural Center and the Marigold Auditorium.
+It also charges a battery system at the Cultural Center that can be used in the event of a power outage.
+This is important because the Cultural Center serves as our emergency shelter.

 I also drafted a 100% Clean Renewable Energy Resolution that was passed unanimously on Tuesday, October 11th, 2022.
 This will commit the City of Winterville to the following goals: